lopezzot/ATLHECTB/README.md

    ```

 ### Dump ATLHECTB GDML geometry description file
 We support GDML geometry description.
-By default it is not active, to activate modify the ATLHECTBDetectorConstruction fDumpGDMLgeo data member, as follows
+By default it is not active, to activate it, modify the ATLHECTBDetectorConstruction fDumpGDMLgeo data member, as follows
    ```c++
    ATLHECTBDetectorConstruction::ATLHECTBDetectorConstruction()
     : G4VUserDetectorConstruction(),
       fCheckOverlaps(false),
       fDumpGDMLgeo(true){}
    ```
-At the first execution it will create the ATLHECTBgeo.gdml file with the up to date GDML geometry description.
+At the first execution, it will create the ATLHECTBgeo.gdml file with the up to date GDML geometry description.

 <!--Selected ATLAS HEC references-->
 ## Selected ATLAS HEC references